-Western State College of Law Professor Stacey Sobel Fall Semester 2016
+Western State College of Law Professor Stacey Sobel Fall Semester 2017

-Course Information

-Online Course Materials: TWEN, sign up by August 30 Office: 714-459-1186 Email: ssobel@wsulaw.edu
+Course Information Online Course Materials: TWEN, sign up by August 31 Office: 714-459-1186 Email: ssobel@wsulaw.edu

-Office hours: Day Class: Tuesdays, 1:00-2:00, 4:00-5:00, Thursdays, 9:30-11:00; Evening Class: Tuesdays, 5:00-6:15; and by appointment.
+Office hours: Tuesdays, 5:00-6:15 and by appointment.
 You may only sign-up for office hours designated for your class.
 Meetings during office hours should be scheduled in the book maintained by the faculty staff assistant on the 2nd floor.
 If you cannot make an appointment during regular office hours, please email me to schedule a meeting.
 Meetings should be scheduled at least 24 hours in advance.
-If they are made less than 24 hours in advance, I may make alternative plans and might not be available to meet.
+If they are made less than 24 hours in advance, I may make alternative plans and may not be available to meet.
 If you need to cancel a meeting or if you will be late, please contact me.
-I may schedule additional office hours at particular times during the semester.
+I may schedule additional office hours during the semester.
 You will be notified in class and/or via TWEN of when those hours will occur.